-The web application is split into three "pages":
+The web application is split into two "pages":

 - The home (or map) page, which is the main page that displays live location data & service information to the user.
 This page is where the user will spend the majority of their time, and where the majority of the functionality is delivered. - The statistics page, which is used to deliver statistical insights about the data to the user.
-This page is for providing deeper insights into the stored data on a collective basis, rather than on a per-service basis. - The help page, which gives some basic usage information on how to complete basic tasks within the application, in keeping with Nielsen's usability heuristic of "Help and Documentation"40.
+This page is for providing deeper insights into the stored data on a collective basis, rather than on a per-service basis.